-Intent.
-The village finds that signs and other visual outdoor advertising tends to promote Α. commerce and are related to the health, safety, and or general welfare of the residents of the village, and that the preservation of the existing character of the community requires regulation of signs and of other visual outdoor advertising.
+A. Intent.
+The village finds that signs and other visual outdoor advertising tends to promote commerce and are related to the health, safety, and or general welfare of the residents of the village, and that the preservation of the existing character of the community requires regulation of signs and of other visual outdoor advertising.
 The village finds that failure to regulate the size, location, and construction of signs and other outdoor advertising may have an adverse effect upon the promotion of business and commerce in the village, may lead to poor identification of businesses, may have an adverse effect upon the existing aesthetic character of the village, and may cause deterioration of business and residential areas of the community.
 Therefore, the purpose of this section and subsections is to permit and regulate such signs and visual outdoor advertising of all types in all zoning districts.
-The regulation of outdoor signs is intended to enhance the physical appearance of the village, to preserve scenic and natural beauty and to create a climate that is attractive to business.
+The regulation of outdoor signs is intended to create a climate that is attractive to business.
 It is further intended by the provisions of this chapter to improve traffic safety by avoiding sign distractions and the canceling out effect of conflicting overlapping signs.